Python variable types

 Instance variables are the variables whose separate copy is created in every instance (or object).
 For example, if 'x' is an instance variable and if we create 3 instances, there will be 3 copies of 'x' in these 3 instances.
 When we modify the copy of 'x' in any instance, it will not modify the other two copies.

-A Python program to understand class variables or static variables.
+Python class or static variables example

 A method by the name 'modify' is used to modify the value of 'x'.
 This method is called 'class method' since it is acting on the class variable.
 To mark this method as class method, we should use built-in decorator statement @classmethod.